-I am asked quite often my opinion on the best nyc photography locations and spots instagrammable spots here in the city.
+I am asked quite often my opinion on the best photography locations and most instagrammable spots here in NYC.
 Whether you are a blogger, photographer, tourist with a discerning eye, or someone looking for locations for a wedding or engagement shoot, hopefully the below recommendations can be of help.
 Below I am discussing some of my favorite places to shoot as well as a few tips and tricks for navigating the busier locations.
-If you are interested in seeing the original posts, just click through on any of the images below.
-Enjoy!

-An obvious choice, Central Park is at the top of my list of shooting locations!
-Spring is an amazing time to take photos here as the cherry blossoms begin budding in April and many of the blooms around Loeb Boathouse start to come out in early May.
+An obvious choice, Central Park is at the top of my list of NYC photography locations!
+Spring is an amazing time to take photos here as the cherry blossoms begin budding in April, and many of the blooms around Loeb Boathouse start to come out in early May.

 The prettiest and most photographed bridge in the park is the Bow Bridge (just a short walk from Cherry Hill and even with 73rd Street).

 The Gapstow Bridge (pictured above with me sitting on the edge in the blue bow blouse) is perfect for a more dramatic shot with the city, and The Plaza Hotel, as the backdrop.

 If you are looking for stately stairs (like in the lilac post above) head to the Bethesda Terrace, which is just south of the Boathouse in the center of the park, even with 72nd street.

 The cherry blossoms can be found all over the park but the largest cluster is located across from the Loeb Boathouse!
 I shot an amazing cherry blossom tree a few years ago (as seen here) which was right next to the King Jagiello of Poland Statue!